RoddyCodes/RoddyCodes/README.md

-# Hi there, I’m RoddyCodes 👋
+# Hi there, I’m Ryan Pham 👋

 🎓 Masters Student in Computer Science at NJIT
 🧬 Bachelor’s in Biology from Rutgers University